Connect Quickchat AI to Slack. Use the one-click OAuth integration, or set up a Slack app manually with the legacy flow.

 Section titled “Create your Slack app”To begin the integration process, you will need a Slack app for your AI chat bot.
 Head over to api.slack.com/apps and click on create a new app.

-Then select Create an app from scratch, set your AI Assistants’s name and select the Slack workspace you want to add it to and click Create App.
+Then select Create an app from scratch, set your AI Agents’s name and select the Slack workspace you want to add it to and click Create App.

 Configure your Slack app